xxypher/Roblox-Animation-Spoofer/README.md

 You have to put the content from `LuaScript.lua` into the command line in Roblox Studio.
 > These files will not be updated unless completely broken.
 Please do not message be about support or any issues you have with the process of spoofing.

-You are not allowed to destribute this for commercial use.
+You are not allowed to distribute this for commercial use.
 Do not sell this.